 I led consultancy firm Arup’s sustainability consulting work from Leeds for five years before joining the University of Leeds.

-I've been a Member of the Leeds City Region Local Enterprise Partnership (LEP) Green Economy panel from 2016 and joined the Inclusive Growth and Public Policy Panel in 2019.
+I've been a Member of the Leeds City Region Local Enterprise Partnership (LEP) Green Economy panel from 2016.
+I became deputy chair of the newly formed Bradford Sustainable Development Partnership in 2020.